WebAhead/master-reference/coursebook/week-2/learning-outcomes.md

 A wise old coder once said: "Refactoring your code without tests in place, is like playing Russian roulette." <br>

 This week you are going to learn about testing practices, methodologies and technologies.
-Here is a brakedown of the learning outcomes:
+Here is a breakdown of the learning outcomes:

 - What is testing?
 - Why do we do it?